MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-deploy-asset.md

 # required metadata

 title: Deploy assets by using Azure Pipelines
-description: The topic explains how you can deploy assets from the LCS asset library using pipelines in Microsoft Azure DevOps.
+description: This topic explains how you can deploy assets from the LCS asset library using pipelines in Microsoft Azure DevOps.
 author: jorisdg
 manager: AnnBe
 ms.date: 03/05/2020